Waseem361/Cogent-Labs-Website-/README.md

 # Cogent-Labs-Website-
-I Developed Cogent Lab Website Using HTML And CSS
+I Developed the Cogent Lab Website Using HTML And CSS